Notetaking Methods I've Tried

 Trilium (Lots of use)

 It's very good for my use case, and I really like it.
-See Do I Like the Notetaking Program Trilium?
+See Do I Like the Notetaking Program TriliumNext?
 (Yes)

 Google Keep (Moderate usage, mostly only on phone)

-My primary way of keeping notes on my phone, for things like shopping lists I like it.
-It's also just easier to type stuff into it here.
+My primary way of keeping notes on my phone, for things like shopping lists, voice notes, and other one-offs.
+It's also just easier when I have to quickly type something.
+It's essentially a glorified sticky notes app.

 I don't write substantial stuff on here (remember, I'm typing on my phone).
 Although it does have almost perfect voice dictation tool.
 The only problem with dication is that it'll stop and save if you stop talking for more than 2 seconds (I use recorder instead, see below).

 If I want to get the note into trilium after, I use trilium sender.
-It's very basic but it gets the job done well enough, by sending stuff to a child note under your daily trilium note.
+It creates a child note under your daily trilium note from whatever you shared.

 Now I'm remembering I've used keep since about 2014(?).
 It used to be my primary way of doing everything because it worked well on my phone and desktop / laptop.
 It was okay but has a lot of organizatonal shortcomings if it's your only way of notetaking.
 And it was totally not extensible as there wasn't even an api you could use.